Transitivity in wreath products with symmetric groups

 \section{Acknowledgements}

-The first author would like to thank Barbara Baumeister, Alena Ernst, Karen Meagher and Charlene Weiß for helpful discussions and proofreading of this work.
+The first author was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 491392403 -- TRR 358.
+He would like to thank Barbara Baumeister, Alena Ernst, Karen Meagher and Charlene Weiß for helpful discussions and proofreading of this work.
 Sadly, the second author passed away during the writing process.
 The first author is grateful to him for the supervision and the fruitful collaboration on this article.